When Is It Time To Find a Good Eating Disorder Coach?

 A 2007 study asked 9,282 English-speaking Americans about a variety of mental health conditions, including eating disorders.
 The results, published in Biological Psychiatry, found that 3.5% of women and 2.0% of men had binge eating disorder during their life.
 This makes binge eating disorders more common than breast cancer.

 Don’t go through this all alone.
-Let’s get started on your recovery today!
+Get started on your recovery today by working with an eating disorder recovery coach!

 Binge eating disorder (BED) is one of the more common forms of eating disorders.
 Binge eating is also a common behavior among people who do not meet the criteria of diagnosis but are still suffering.
 Binge eating is NOT due to a lack of willpower or discipline.
 Binge eating is when a person loses control with food and overeats, often to the point of significant physical discomfort.
 The episodes of eating are followed by tremendous guilt and shame.
 If you struggle with binge eating, a binge eating coach can be a literal lifesaver.